Vyral/nick-shivers/_drafts/2-keys-for-buyers-to-take-advantage-of-our-shifting-market.md

 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true
-youtube_alternate_image:
+youtube_alternate_image: /uploads/9-28---nick-shivers---yt.jpg
-youtube_code:
+youtube_code: 5luRYggYOog
 ---

 {% include youtube.html %}

-Our market is shifting here in Portland, and there are two keys to finding the right home if you’re a buyer.&nbsp; &nbsp;
+Our market is shifting here in Portland, and there are two keys to finding the right home if you’re a buyer.

 First, when I say a “shifting market,” I mean we’re shifting into a neutral-to-slightly-depreciating market.
 As we know, real estate is micro-local, and certain areas are still in a strong seller’s market.
 Overall though, the Portland market is shifting.
 We’re seeing more price reductions and homes spending more days on the market.
 Specifically, we’ve seen a 63% increase in price reductions year over year.